Srinith04/G-STEP/README.md

 # G-STEP
-Documents for projects, transcripts mentioned.
+Documents for projects, transcripts mentioned in the resume